davorrapic1/canvas-test/README.md

-# Cone the repo and run with Live server in VS code
+# Clone the repo and run with Live server in VS code